Standard Book Format for Your Fiction Story!

-Standard book format is one of the basics of writing and self-publishing a book.
+Standard book format is critical when it comes time to self-publish your story.
 Format is the look and feel of your final book draft just before taking it through the final publishing route.

 If you are publishing your book traditionally through a fiction book publisher, check out how to write a manuscript in standard manuscript format prior to your submission.
 This page is more geared toward self-publishing your fiction and will show you the standard format to use to set up for self-publishing your books.